rackerlabs/rackspace-how-to/content/cloud-backup/install-or-update-the-cloud-backup-agent-on-linux.md

     The updater installs the agent and sets it to start at boot.

-2. Check the installation.
+3. Check the installation.

     The updater might take a few minutes to download and install the agent.
-To check the status of the agent install, run the following command:
+To check the status of the agent installation, run the following command:

         sudo cloudbackup-updater -v

     The command won't respond until the installation is complete.
 When the shell prompt displays, the installation is complete.

-3. Use the following command to run and configure the agent.
+4. Use the following command to run and configure the agent.
 Be prepared to provide your Rackspace Cloud account username and apiKey in this command and add other options as needed.